 Foreign-owned distributors operating in New Zealand

-Arm’s length outcomes for foreign-owned distributors operating in New Zealand must continue to be determined in accordance with existing transfer pricing approaches.
+Arm’s length outcomes for foreign-owned distributors operating in New Zealand must be determined in accordance with existing transfer pricing approaches.

-Consistent with paragraph 6 of the approach, in New Zealand the approach will not be treated as providing an arm’s length outcome (including for the purposes of Article 9 of the Model Tax Convention and by extension Article 25).
-Conforming changes to the Model Tax Convention commentary provide tax certainty in this respect.
-Therefore the application of the approach by foreign-owned distributors operating in New Zealand:
+In line with paragraph 6, New Zealand will not treat the approach as providing an arm’s length outcome (including for the purposes of Article 9 of the Model Tax Convention, and by extension Article 25).
+The conforming changes to the Model Tax Convention commentary provide tax certainty about this.
+This means foreign-owned distributors operating in New Zealand that use this approach:

-• will not discharge the taxpayer’s burden of proof in respect of those rules and
+- will not discharge the taxpayer’s burden of proof concerning those rules

-To the extent that double taxation arises from a transfer pricing adjustment, relief will not be provided based on the application of the approach consistent with paragraph 77 of the approach and the conforming changes to the Model Tax Convention commentary.
+If double taxation arises from a transfer pricing adjustment, relief will not be provided based on the application of the approach.
+This is in line with paragraph 77 of the approach and the conforming changes to the Model Tax Convention commentary.

-Regard must also be had to paragraph 43 of the approach, which confirms that the approach has no bearing on existing transfer pricing and does not change any existing OECD guidance.
+Paragraph 43 of the approach confirms that the approach has no bearing on existing transfer pricing and does not change any existing OECD guidance.
 The methodology and guidance used in the approach, including all design elements and defined terms, are specific to the approach.
 No element or term should be construed as implying that it would be acceptable under existing transfer pricing rules.
 That is, existing transfer pricing rules must be applied without any reference to the approach.

 New Zealand-owned distributors operating offshore